ahume/flight-with-rebroadcast/README.md

 [![Build Status](https://secure.travis-ci.org/ahume/flight-with-rebroadcast.svg)](http://travis-ci.org/ahume/flight-with-rebroadcast)

-A [Flight](https://github.com/flightjs/flight) mixin for rebroadcasting an event having applyed a transformation to the event data.
+A [Flight](https://github.com/flightjs/flight) mixin for rebroadcasting an event having applied a transformation to the event data.

 This is useful when a component wishes to add data to an event triggered by a child component before it continues to bubble up the document.